 This 53-kilometre ride offers a great mix of asphalt and gravel roadways that are perfect for hybrid & mountain bikes.
 The loop takes riders past actively farmed land, back & forth over the beautiful Salmon River and into several charming rural Eastern Ontario communities.

 You’ll love the rest stops… they showcase our wonderful homegrown businesses feature delicious local food creations and talented musicians.
 It’s sure to be an amazing day of cycling you won’t soon forget.

 Beginning at A Good Farm in Centreville, the Naturally L&A Gravel Ride takes you on a wonderful 53-kilometre journey along a combination of paved and gravel roadways that are perfect for hybrids and mountain bikes!
-View the route on Ride With GPS.
+Here’s a link to the route on Ride with GPS.

 More to savour than the cycling...

 As much as you’ll enjoy the ride, you may love the treats even more!
 From sweets and coffee from Stone Corner to local honey, maple syrup from Salmon River Sugar Bush, baked goodies from Devon Cafe and much more along the way, you may be replacing all the calories burned during the ride (and then some…)!
 And what’s wrong with that?!?